Learn How a Sewer Dye Test Can Be Used to Discover Leaks or Pipe Defects

 Performing an Investigation For a Residential Sewer Leak

-A home sewer dye test itself is not complicated to perform.
-However, when performed by a professional plumber, they can not only conduct the dye test but also accurately determine what the result may indicate.
-If dye becomes visible to the eye, then your home has failed the dye test.
+If the dye becomes visible, then your home has failed the dye test.
 You will then need a licensed plumber in the area who can make the necessary repairs.
 This may mean one of two things.
 You may need a plumber to properly connect your home’s drainage system to the proper public sewer system.
 This would legalize improper existing sewer connections.
-In the second case, loose or disconnected drain pipes would have to be repaired.
-This would alleviate the leakage of waste water, and the problems that this causes.

 The 7 steps to perform a sewer investigation to check for pipe defects